papiforcex/PapiForceX/README.md

 ## Hi you !

-My name is Fayad, I'm a french dev student, web apps & discord developer specialized:
+My name is Fayad, I'm a french private pilot student and dev student specialized into manipulating:

   - `JavaScript`
+  - `C#`
   - `Java`
   - `Python`
   - `PHP`